mealycpp/ECE4301_Fall2025/Group E/Quiz1/CODES/READme.md

 .py files are the cryptography Extension files
-.rs files use purely software Encryption in rust
+.rs  and Cargo.toml files use purely software Encryption in rust